isomerpages/moe-stmargaretsec/_co-curricular-activities/Uniformed Groups/Girl Guides.md

 \*Uniformed groups could have sessions on Saturdays for HQ events.
 Students will receive additional information from their CCA teachers closer to the dates of the event.

-Teacher in-charge
+Teacher-in-charge
 ------------------

-Ms Tan Yan Tong (IC)
+Ms Tan Yan Tong